 ● Next, put the cap filled with the wet salt inside a plastic bag, along with the hygrometer.

-● Then seal the bag shut and let moisture build-up inside it.
+● Then seal the bag shut and let moisture build up inside of it.
 This process will take 8-12 hours.

 ● Check the hygrometer.
 If the reading shows 75%, the hygrometer doesn’t need adjustment.